History of Prisoner in Timeline

 The Prison Community (Palgrave Studies in Prisons and Penology)

-In 1958, Donald Clemmer's "The Prison Community" was republished, and Gresham Sykes' "The Society of Captives" was published.
-Both books are considered key texts in the founding of ethnographic prison sociology.
+In 1958, Donald Clemmer's "The Prison Community" was republished, and Gresham Sykes' "The Society of Captives" was also published, further establishing ethnographic prison sociology as a discipline.

 The Prison Community (Palgrave Studies in Prisons and Penology)